eclipse-archived/smarthome/README.md

 5. Starting the designer
 ========================

-- unzip the file distribution-<version>-designer-<platform>.zip to a local folder
+- unzip the file eclipsesmarthome-incubation-0.x.0-designer-<platform>.zip to a local folder
 - run the executable „Eclipse-SmartHome-Designer.exe"